CellProfiler/CellProfiler-plugins/README.md

 	pip install -r requirements.txt
 	```

-    To install CellProfiler-plugins on a windows machine with support for the deep learning module ClassifyPixels-UNet use
+    To install CellProfiler-plugins on a windows machine with support for the deep learning module ClassifyPixels-UNet make sure you have Visual Studio 2017 installed then use
     ```
     cd CellProfiler-plugins
     pip install -r requirements-windows.txt